Casting Instructions available. Our guides are patient instructors.

-We often use indicators when "Rolling Beads" for Steelhead during the fall and winter months.
-Its a wonderful way to cover a lot of water searching for fish.
+We often use indicators when “Rolling Beads” for Steelhead during the fall and winter months.
+It’s a wonderful way to cover a lot of water searching for fish.

-3) Swinging Spey - Uses much longer, two handed fly rods.
+3) Swinging Spey – Uses much longer, two handed fly rods.
 Usually floating lines with a sinking tip is used.
-The angler "Swings" the sink tip down and across the river current.
-One of the most elegant forms of fly fishing, Spey is most often used in Michigan and on the Muskegon River during the fall months for Steelhead.
+The angler “Swings” the sink tip down and across the river current.
+One of the most elegant forms of fly fishing, Spey is most often used in Michigan on larger rivers like the Muskegon River during the fall months for Steelhead.
 Casting Spey is relaxing, and strikes are vicious!

 Stripping Streamers – incorporates a floating fly line fused to a sinking tip, on a single hand fly rods.
 Most known for Trout, stripping streamers is mostly used during May and June on the Muskegon River, when there are millions of Chinook salmon fry along the shore line.
 Streamer flies that imitate bait fish or minnows are fished along the shore.
 This technique is also used extensively for Smallmouth Bass and early Salmon.
 (231) 519-7348